SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Pipeline_stages_for_visual_overviews.md

 # Pipeline stages for visual overviews

-Currently, the pipeline consists of the following steps:
+Currently, the pipeline consists of the following stages:

 - [Loading Jenkinsfile](#loading-jenkinsfile)